 Wacky rigged soft-plastic lures take on a different action when the weight is moved from the middle.
 Enter the Neko rig, whose hook is inserted mid-lure with the point exposed, as it is in wacky rigs, but the weight is inserted into one end.

 Payson, Ariz.
 Bassmaster Elite Series angler Cliff Pirch knows finesse fishing.
-He learned it fishing on the deep, clear and often pressured fisheries of the western U.S. The Neko rig is one of his favorite finesse presentations.
+He learned it fishing on the deep, clear, and often pressured fisheries of the western U.S. The Neko rig is one of his favorite finesse presentations.
 Here’s how he rigs his to catch more bass.

 Limit your lure choices

-But worms aren’t the only soft-plastic lures that you can fish on a Neko rig.
+But worms aren’t the only soft-plastic lures you can fish on a Neko rig.
 A craw worm also would work, Pirch said, especially when irritating a bedded bass into striking.

 Fish it on the correct rod

 Match your rod to a quality spinning reel with a smooth drag and large-diameter spool.
-The drag will keep more bass hooked, especially when using smaller hooks, and line wraps around the spool in bigger coils, reducing the tangles that most often come when is tightly wound around smaller spools.
+The drag will keep more bass hooked, especially when using smaller hooks, and the line wraps around the spool in bigger coils, reducing the tangles that most often come when tightly wound around smaller spools.

 Strengthen it with two lines

 Pirch loads his spinning reel with braided line, choosing as light a weight as cover permits.
 Its lack of stretch provides plenty of sensitivity, allowing him to feel the slightest bite.
 It also helps him work his Neko rig.
-“You don’t have a lot weight, so you want to be able to see the line move,” Pirch said.
+“You don’t have a lot of weight, so you want to be able to see the line move,” Pirch said.
 “If it moves 1 inch at the bait, it’s an inch at your rod tip.”

 There are two more reasons why you should use the braid-fluorocarbon combination.
 The first is sensitivity.
-Fluorocarbon’s miniscule amount of stretch is unnoticeable next to braid, especially when compared to springy monofilament.
+Fluorocarbon’s minuscule amount of stretch is unnoticeable next to braid, especially when compared to springy monofilament.
 That keeps you tight to what’s happening with your Neko rig.
 Pirch said the second is that fluorocarbon sinks, unlike monofilament, dragging lightly weighted Neko rigs deeper and keeping them there.

 Pirch connects the two lines with a Crazy Alberto knot, which shines when connecting lines of different diameters.
 It starts with doubling over the thicker leader.
-Then the braid is run through the loop that’s created and wrapped 14 times — seven down and seven back — around both pieces of leader.
+Then the braid is run through the loop created and wrapped 14 times — seven down and seven back — around both pieces of leader.
 Finally, the tag is run back through the loop in the same direction as the first time.
-He believes it’s faster and easier to tie than an FG knot and stronger than the double-uni knot, other popular means of connecting two lines.
+He believes it’s faster and easier to tie than an FG knot and stronger than the double-uni knot, another popular means of connecting two lines.